mikegrudic/gizmo_imf/scripts/gizmo_documentation.md

 **HYDRO\_PRESSURE\_SPH**: Use SPH to solve hydro, specifically the Lagrangian "pressure-energy" formulation from Hopkins 2013.
-This will move the SPH particles with the fluid, so any `HYDRO_FIX_MESH_MOTION` setting is ignored.
+This will move the gas cell/particles with the fluid, so any `HYDRO_FIX_MESH_MOTION` setting is ignored.

 **HYDRO\_DENSITY\_SPH**: Use SPH to solve hydro, specifically the Lagrangian "density" formulation from Springel and Hernquist 2002.
-This will move the SPH particles with the fluid, so any `HYDRO_FIX_MESH_MOTION` setting is ignored.
+This will move the gas cell/particles with the fluid, so any `HYDRO_FIX_MESH_MOTION` setting is ignored.

 **SPH\_DISABLE\_CD10\_ARTVISC**: This option is relevant if and only if you are using one of the SPH methods.
 If turned on, it will disable the matrix-based higher-order gradient switch from Cullen & Dehnen 2010 for the SPH artificial viscosity (a switch to attempt to "turn down" artificial viscosity away from shocks).
 Instead, the older Morris 1987 constant artificial viscosity + Balsara switch method (as in GADGET) is used.